 - Fresh parsley

-For this soup, we are using canned beans to help cut down on the cooking time.
+For this soup, we are using canned beans to help reduce cooking time.

 How to Make Olive Garden Pasta Fagioli

-- Cook the beef in the oil in a large stockpot, breaking it up as it browns.
+- Cook the beef in the oil in a large pot over medium-high heat, breaking it up as it browns.

 - Add onions, carrots, celery, and tomatoes.
 Simmer for about 10 minutes.

-- Add beans, beef broth, oregano, pepper, Tabasco, and marinara sauce.
+- Add white and red beans, beef broth, oregano, pepper, Tabasco, and marinara sauce.

 - Simmer until celery and carrots are tender, about 45 minutes.